serend1p1ty/core-pytorch-utils/docs/tutorial.md

 ## Train a CNN on MINIST

-We slightly modify the official PyTorch MINIST [demo](https://github.com/pytorch/examples/edit/main/mnist/main.py) to demonstrate how to use our Trainer.
+We slightly modify the official PyTorch MINIST [demo](https://github.com/pytorch/examples/edit/main/mnist/main.py) to show how to use our Trainer.
 The code is placed in the [example/](https://github.com/serend1p1ty/core-pytorch-utils/tree/main/examples) folder.